DEFRA/ffc-template-node/README.md

 ### Provisioning

-With filling `provision.azure` file with the correct information, the pipeline will create the require resorces automatically At the moment the following resources provisioning automatically:
+After updating the `provision.azure` file with the correct information, the pipeline will create the required resources automatically
+At the moment the following resources provisioning automatically:
 - Managed Identity
 - PostgreSql Database